 How does affiliate marketing work?

-Affiliate marketing relies on publishers sharing affiliate links.
-As well as sending users to the desired location on the merchant’s site (usually a product page), these create tracking cookies in the user’s browser.
-This file tells the merchant which publisher referred the visitor, allowing them to credit any conversions and award commission accordingly.
-Affiliate URLs look something like this:
+- Affiliate URL generated by software or network: Affiliate marketing technology is used to generate an affiliate URL or link, which is unique to the publisher and campaign.
+As well as sending users to the desired location on the merchant’s site (usually a product page), an affiliate link creates a tracking cookie in the user’s browser.
+This file tells the merchant which affiliate referred the user, allowing them to credit any conversions and award commission accordingly.
+Affiliate URLs look something like this: https://www.merchant.com/product-category/product/?a=UniqueAffiliateID

 Do affiliate links hurt SEO?